isaranchuk/igorsaranchuk.com/content/post/my-article-name.md

 ## Getting started
 Once our local environment is up and running we can proceed with running our "Hello World" app.
-You have to clone source code that can be found on GitHub: https://github.com/isaranchuk/spring-boot-kubernetes The first thing we need to do is to build docker image that will contain our web service.
+The first thing we need to do is to build docker image that will contain our web service.

 ```bash